DS1TPT/ABF_Lang/README.md

 Update notes
 ---
 - v1.10(current)
   - **IMPORTANT** Some commands and syntax have been changed due to unnecessary command assignments.
 No more commands/syntax change will be done, so this is the first and last update of command and syntax.
+Only missing syntax description(s) will be updated.
 Here's the list of commands that changed, with previous functions and current functions.
   ```
   k: initialize interpreter -> get keyboard input without echo
   l: load file -> increase/decrease value by X